awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 You can use the `LOAD DATA FROM S3` or `LOAD XML FROM S3` statement to load data from files stored in an Amazon S3 bucket\.

+If you are using encryption, the Amazon S3 bucket must be encrypted with an AWS managed key\.
+Currently, you can't load data from a bucket that is encrypted with a customer managed key\.

 **Note**
 Loading data into a table from text files in an Amazon S3 bucket is available for Amazon Aurora MySQL version 1\.8 and later\.
 For more information about Aurora MySQL versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.
  This feature currently isn't available for Aurora Serverless clusters\.